musicknight/Knightfight1/README.md

-when you see the message U:READY under your , press ultimate for a strong attack that makes you immune!
+when you see the message U:READY under your character's damage/lives, press ultimate for a strong attack that makes you immune!

 sans: become a huge skull that blasts a devastating laser that does massive damage